 Analyze the Potential of Proposed Initiatives

-- Should I borrow more money to invest in marketing, people, or machinery?
+- Should we borrow more money to invest in marketing, people, or machinery?

-- Can I afford to acquire a particular company or expand into a new market?
+- Can we afford to acquire a particular company or expand into a new market?

-- Would it be better for us to grow organically by increasing our output or investing in advertising, or would we be better off seeking a merger, acquisition, or partnership?
+- Would it be better for us to grow organically by increasing our output or investing in advertising, or should we seek a merger, acquisition, or partnership?

-- And, when times are tough, how much cash would we save if we eliminated a certain percentage of our workforce?
+- How would it affect our cash flow if we eliminated a certain percentage of our workforce?

 Communicate Important Data to Company Stakeholders